-Dear Couple:
+Dear NewLIFE Patient:

 On behalf of our entire staff we would like to welcome you to our practice.

-The following information is provided for your review and is a general guide through testing and toward fertility treatment.
-We ask that you read carefully through all sections and make notes or write questions in the margins.
-Bring the book to your subsequent visits to remind you of any concerns.
-The booklet will answer the most common questions couples have about fertility.
-Sometimes couples feel a bit overwhelmed by the paperwork but it is an important first step.
+The following information is provided for your review and is a general guide for common testing and progress toward fertility treatment.
+We ask that you read carefully all sections, making notes or writing questions in the margins.
+Bring this booklet to your subsequent visits as a reminder.
+The booklet will answer the most common questions patients have about fertility.
+Sometimes you may feel a bit overwhelmed by the paperwork, but it is an important first step.

-Studies have shown that of the 2.4 million infertile couples each year (that is about 10% of all reproductive age couples), only half will seek a physician's evaluation.
-More importantly, those same studies suggest that the majority of the couples who are determined to become parents and who complete recommended treatments will achieve a successful pregnancy.
-With this first step you are in that "take charge" and confident group.
+Studies in the United States have shown that of the 2.4+ million infertile people each year (that is about 10% of all reproductive age couples), only half will seek a physician's evaluation.
+More importantly, those same studies suggest that for those who seek and receive care, the majority will achieve a successful pregnancy.
+With this first step you have joined that "take charge" and confident majority!

-We truly appreciate the effort required to make these first steps and hope you will continue on this road to success.
+We truly appreciate the effort required to make progress and hope you will continue on this road to success.
 Be assured that our entire staff is able and available to help you along your journey.